 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breast feeding, or if you have a history of liver disease, heart disease, asthma, or any other breathing problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a history of liver disease, heart disease, or lung disease.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.